UPDATED Mar 2020 – Still current.

 If you can’t connect to the WiFi Access Point:–

-1. Check if other laptops are having the same problem.
+1. Check if other laptops /devices are having the same problem.
 If other devices are having same problem, go to to 2.

 If you do get a connection to your WiFi router but it keeps dropping or the signal keeps varying from very week to strong:–

-1. Check for interferance from things like Wireless door bells, Baby monitors, Microwaves etc (WiFi is a radio signal and is subject to the same type of interferances)
+1. Check for interference from things like Wireless door bells, Baby monitors, Microwaves etc (WiFi is a radio signal and is subject to the same type of interference)

 2. Install a WiFi scanner such as inSSIDer or Netstumbler to check what other WiFi networks are in range and what channel they are using.
 Quite often you will need to change the channel of your WiFi in the config pages so that you get less interference from other networks.
 Most WiFi routers have a default channel set and if several of your neighbours have the same router, you have a very good chance of getting interference but that will depend on how strong your neighbours signal is in your house.